openvenues/libpostal/README.md

 where the suffix cannot be separated from the main token, but either has an abbreviated equivalent or simply can help identify the token in parsing as, say, part of a street name
+- **concatenated_suffixes_separable.txt**: Things like "...straße" where the suffix can be either concatenated to the main token or separated
 - **directionals.txt**: strings indicating directions (cardinal and lower/central/upper, etc.)
 - **level_types.txt**: strings indicating a particular floor